 - 1. Establish a connection (not a link) to the DUT - 2.
-Use the Traffic Generator to send a series of FLP bursts that advertise a set of abilities - 3.
+Use the Traffic Generator to send enough NLPs to put the DUT into the Flp Link Good state - 3.
 Verify the DUT resolves the HCD priority and establishes a link - 4.
 Send the DUT a link_status=FAIL for the HCD priority - 5.
 Verify that the DUT starts a renegotiation

-• The DUT should start a renegotiation upon reception of the link_status=FAIL message
+• The DUT should start a renegotiation upon reception of the link status=FAIL message